abhi0395/qsoabsfind/docs/examplerun.rst

    Number of parallel worker processes.
 Default: ``4``.

-.. option:: --coldens
+.. option:: --coldens-dv <float>

-   If set, also computes total column densities for each detected absorber using the apparent optical depth method (AODM; Savage & Sembach 1991).
+   If provided, also computes total column densities for each detected absorber using the apparent optical depth method (AODM; Savage & Sembach 1991).
+The value sets the +/- velocity range (km/s) for optical-depth integration around each line centre (e.g. ``300``).
 Adds a ``COLUMN_DENSITY`` HDU to the output file.

-.. option:: --dv <float>

-   Velocity half-width in km/s used for optical depth integration around each line centre.
-   Only relevant when ``--coldens`` is used.
-Default: ``300``.

 .. option:: --verbose